This site is dedicated to books on shoemaking and boot making, and tries to cover all aspects of this craft.

 Those authors include George Koleff, a Master Shoemaker, and a well known teacher and educator from Adelaide, South Australia, whose books also cover boot and shoe design, as well as last building, and ugg boot making.
 George spent a lot of time teaching his skills.

-George used a geometric method of pattern cutting, first invented in the late 1800s, which is based on foot measurements, not last shapes.
+George used a geometric method of pattern cutting, first invented in the late 1800s, by Robert Knofel, which is based on foot measurements, not last shapes.

 Frank Jones edited his industry standard book on pattern cutting, which has been revised and improved.
-It teaches pattern cutting based on the taped-last method, which is widely used around the world.
+It teaches pattern cutting based on the taped-last method, which is a method widely used around the world.

 The links from the images will take you to the individual pages for those authors and an expanded list of the contents.
 Or use the menu on the left.

 I have special deals on most books when purchased with another of a similar or corresponding type.
 I am available by email for anything else you may want to add to an order.

 This text book is designed to teach the art and craft of handmade shoemaking.
 Using simple, easy to follow images, it takes you from sharpening a knife, through making the patterns, cutting and sewing the leather, lasting the shoe and finishing the soles after attachment.
 Everything needed to create a pair of shoes.